Hobbies and interests

 Katherine Odell

-I am currently a senior at Cazenovia High school.
-I actively participate in the theater department, chorus, band, and the art department.
+I am a recently graduated senior from Cazenovia High school.
+I actively participated in the theater department, chorus, band, and the art department.
 Also, I was the president of my school's GSA club for my entire high school career.
 I have a strong interest in psychology and would love to become a therapist in the future.
-I’m enrolled in multiple AP classes, and I am dual enrolled in two community colleges at the moment.
+I’ve been enrolled in multiple AP classes, and I am dual enrolled in two community colleges at the moment.
+I plan to attend Binghamton University starting in the fall of 2024.

 Education